beef331/nimscripter/readme.md

 Nimscripter is enables easy interop between Nim and Nimscript for realtime scriptable applications.

 ## How to use
-First create a `config.nims` with `--path:"$nim"` in your project to use the Nim compiler api.
-This uses the local compiler version rather than the Nimble compiler package.

-Next install Nimscripter(`nimble install nimscripter`) with Nimble then create a .nim file with the following.
+Install Nimscripter(`nimble install nimscripter`) with Nimble then create a .nim file with the following.

 ```nim
 import nimscripter